nhanb/old.hi.imnhan.com/content/posts/introducing-mcross.md

 ![Castor links](/images/mcross_02_castor.png)

-Another admittedly petty issue I have is that it's GTK, and I'm using KDE Plasma which although has a compatibility layer that tries to render GTK widget as close to KDE counterparts as possible, the result is still... subpar.
+Another admittedly petty issue I have is that it's GTK while I'm using KDE Plasma, and although KDE has a compatibility layer that tries to render GTK widgets as close to KDE counterparts as possible, the result is still... subpar.

 McRoss on the other hand uses the tk gui toolkit, and as of tk 8.6, it automatically gives you the native look and feel on Windows and Mac OS (well, not automatically but it takes trivial work anyway).
 Linux however doesn't have such a thing, but the bundled `clam` theme looks pleasing enough for me.
-Yes, I do think a retro/classic looking theme fares better than the gtk-on-kde look, and its simple scrollbar looks and _works_ way better than those nigh-unclickable abominations that KDE and GTK call their "modern scrollbar", fight me.
+Yes, I do think a retro looking theme fares better than the gtk-on-kde look, and its simple scrollbar looks and _works_ way better than those nigh-unclickable abominations that KDE and GTK call their "modern scrollbar", fight me.

 Another explicit design decision in McRoss is that while custom styling is applied to special lines (heading, list, code block...), their textual content